 III.
 Other departmental requirements—Major competency is demonstrated by an approved senior recording or research project, to be undertaken in conjunction with MUSC 485 and 487.

 Review UNC Asheville’s Course Catalog for all course descriptions and degree requirements.

 Senior Project & Comprehensive Exams

-All B.S. candidates are required to complete a senior recording or research project and pass Senior Comprehensive Examinations in Music Theory, Music History, Audio Engineering Technology and oral competency.
+All B.S. candidates are required to complete a senior recording or research project and pass an oral competency exam.
 Internships (up to 6 hours) are available (but not required) to qualified students.

 Sample Curriculum for the B.S. in Music Technology Degree

 This Sample Curriculum is provided as an aid to the student.
 It is not the definitive statement of degree requirements.
-It is the sole responsibility of the student to know and satisfy his or her degree requirements.
+It is the sole responsibility of the student to know and satisfy their degree requirements.
 When in question, consult the course catalog published during the year you were accepted into the degree program at UNC Asheville.
-Also refer to Department of Music guidelines for additional requirements.
+Also, refer to Department of Music guidelines for additional requirements.
 The Office of the Registrar can also provide information and assistance.